HellperKK/Stoicos/Guide/ENG.md

 =end
 ```

-But this form is less recommended that the one with `;`
+But this form is less recommended than the one with `;`